Category Archives: Arkansas

 Exact Boundaries Important

-In newly laid out subdivisions in Berryville where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Mount Vernon where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been exactly checked, or a piece that is being split, will need a study to find the brand-new edges and whole lot lines in Arkansas, which should be completely marked so they will certainly never come to be shed.
+Land that has never ever been precisely surveyed, or a piece that is being split, will call for a survey to locate the brand-new edges and also great deal lines in Arkansas, which need to be completely noted so they will certainly never ever become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.